gracefulife/clova-developer-guide/en/CIC/References/CIC_API.md

 ## Interface {#CICInterface}

 CIC messages are defined and categorized into namespaces by their functions and usage.
-You use these interfaces to create event messages to send to CIC or to interpret directive messages returned from CIC.
+Use these interfaces to create event messages to send to CIC or to interpret directive messages returned from CIC.

 Available namespaces are as follows.
 Click each link to find out more about the namespaces.